darktang3nt69/knowledge-base/My Cheat Sheets/Ansible/Inventory File.md

     northwest
     ```

-15. To  access vars associated with other hosts use the following template,
+15. To  access vars associated with other hosts use the following template, MAGIC VARS: hostvars
     ```bash
     '{{ hostvars['name of the host'].var_name }}'
     ```